nerocca/ECE-285-Final-Project/checkpoints/README.md

 ### Download finetuning weights
-You can download the weights from
+You can download the weights from GoogleDrive